openflighthpc/concertim-ansible-playbook/docker/README.md

 This directory contains scripts and configuration to use the ansible playbooks to build Docker containers for running Alces Concertim.

-The instructions here will work for version `0.1.1`, you're milage may vary with other versions.
+The instructions here will work for the current `main` branch, your milage may vary with other versions.
+You probably want to use the instructions for a tagged release, e.g., `0.1.1`. with other versions.

 ## Container overview